EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 !!! warning "Do not use container pull commands directly"

     You **must not** use commands such as `podman pull` or `apptainer pull`.
-Using these commands within the SHS will fail as these cannot use the SHS container pull proxy service through which containers are pulled.
+Using these commands within your Safe Haven will fail as these cannot use the SHS container pull proxy service through which containers are pulled.
 The EIDF CES test VM has access to a local deployment of the container pull proxy service.
-Using `ces-pull` within the CES test VM will give you confidence that you will be able to pull your container into the SHS.
+Using `ces-pull` within the CES test VM will give you confidence that you will be able to pull your container into your Safe Haven.

 !!! note

     Both public and private containers can be pulled from GitHub Container Registry (GHCR).
 However, you will need to provide both a username and an access token to do so.
-This is a requirement of the CES tools used to pull containers into the SHS.
+This is a requirement of the CES tools used to pull containers into your Safe Haven.

 !!! tip